 Arizona Coyotes Logo

-And again, a radical change in the visual image of the team’s primary logo.
-The emblem of 1999 is so recognizable and popular among the fans that the management decided to return it as the primary badge of the team.
-Changes from that emblem are not noticeable, except for the outer beige outline.
+And again, radical changes in the visual image of the team’s main logo.
+The 1999 emblem is so recognizable and popular among fans that the management decided to return it as the team’s main icon.
+The changes compared to that emblem are not noticeable, except for the outer beige contour.

 Font and Colors